 Contemporary techniques and methodologies for modern software and systems development.

-This paper introduces multiple aspects of software project management.
+In preparing students for a range of software development career pathways, this paper introduces multiple aspects of software project management.
 Students taking this paper learn key areas necessary for implementing software development projects, covering activities from project conception and scoping to software implementation and deployment.
 Students also develop a range of skills, including those related to teamwork, independent learning, oral and written communication, critical thinking and cultural understanding and self-motivation.

 |Paper title||Software Project Management|